smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Observability/Observability.md

 The distributed tracing system provides end-to-end visibility into audit event processing across multiple services and components.

 ### Tracer Implementation
-The tracer implementation follows the OpenTracing specification and provides comprehensive span management:
+The tracer implementation now supports OTLP (OpenTelemetry Protocol) as the primary exporter for distributed traces, enabling integration with modern observability platforms.
+The system has been updated from console-based logging to a production-ready OTLP exporter with comprehensive error handling and reliability features.

 ```mermaid
 classDiagram